 Elsevier Business Intelligence, a biopharmaceutical, medical device and consumer health publishing group within Elsevier, recently began taking a more proactive approach to tracking and analyzing how its customers interact with its online paid content.
 A new analytics package called Outsell Scout Analytics offered through Outsell Inc. has enabled the group to quickly produce reports that have, within the first few months of use, identified opportunities to add new interface features and optimize revenue allocations.

 Like most publishers, Elsevier Business Intelligence, by virtue of the registration process, has collected a fair amount of information on the group’s audience.
 Likewise, the team has been diligent in tagging content within the CMS.
 Marrying this data together to determine what job functions are attracted to specific types of content has been problematic.
-Gordon says most reports were time consuming to create and had to be reproduced from scratch each time the team wanted to see an update.
+Gordon says most reports were time-consuming to create and had to be reproduced from scratch each time the team wanted an update.

 “What Outsell Scout Analytics promises is the ability to capture that same type of analytical information—who’s viewing what pages—and then integrate the customer data from our CRM system and the content information from our CMS and lets us look at those different views,” adds Gordon.